Co-creating an Earth Defenders Toolkit with the Indigenous Mapping Community at #2020IMW

 1. What does “earth defender” mean to you? 🌏

 We opened the session by asking participants to share a place that is meaningful to them, followed by this important question: what does “earth defender” mean to you?
-It’s difficult to neatly summarize all of the general and meaningful contributions, but we identified several cross-cutting themes that enrich our reference points and we develop the Earth Defenders Toolkit:
+It’s difficult to neatly summarize all of the general and meaningful contributions, but we identified several cross-cutting themes that enrich our reference points as we develop the Earth Defenders Toolkit:

 - All my relations; being a good relative (to more than just the human)